The rule.

 -

-KOL-driven segmentation often pairs with Article 22 issues: the algorithm decides which KOL audience gets which offer.
+KOL-driven segmentation often pairs with Article 22 issues.

 -